yunusaltin/Ordina-JWorks-TypeScript/README.md

 #### Render method
-* Create an article element
+* Create an article html element.
-* Fill it with the data from your class
+* Fill it with the data from your class.
-* Add it to the html.
+* Use the HTMLElement in the parameter to append the article.

 #### Class Library
-Finally we will make a class named Library to output our items(publishItems) to the screen
+Finally we will make a class named Library to output our items to the screen.
-* Make a list of items (don't forget to initialise it before use)
+* Make a list of items (don't forget to initialise it before use).
-* Constructor to fill the list of items (make some instances of various movies and books)
+* Constructor to fill the list of items (make some instances of various movies and books).
 * Make a method to output this list in to the HTML.

+#### app.ts
+* Remove everything.
-Now open your app.ts file, initialise the Library class and call the method.
+* Make an instance of the Library class and call the method.
-Run index.html and look at the result!
+* Run index.html and look at the result!